UniCourt/Search-Workshop1/README.md

 # Git, Docker and Postgres Workshop

-One Day workshop on understanding Git, Docker and Postgres
+One Day workshop on understanding Git, Docker and Postgres.

 ## Prerequisite

-##### Any Linux machine with following packages installed
+##### Any Linux machine with following packages installed.
 - git
 - python3.10
 - Docker